stefan-jansen/machine-learning-for-trading/22_deep_reinforcement_learning/README.md

 This chapter shows how to formulate an RL problem and how to apply various solution methods.
 It covers model-based and model-free methods, introduces the [OpenAI Gym](https://gym.openai.com/) environment, and combines deep learning with RL to train an agent that navigates a complex environment.
 Finally, we'll show you how to adapt RL to algorithmic trading by modeling an agent that interacts with the financial market while trying to optimize an objective function.

-More specifically,this chapter will cover:

-- Define a Markov decision problem (MDP)
-- Use value and policy iteration to solve an MDP
-- Apply Q-learning in an environment with discrete states and actions
-- Build and train a deep Q-learning agent in a continuous environment
-- Use the OpenAI Gym to design a custom market environment and train an RL agent to trade stocks

 #### Table of contents

 1. [Key elements of a reinforcement learning system](#key-elements-of-a-reinforcement-learning-system)